TLara1/TLara1.github.io/_projects/21_project.md

 The "stuff" in the diagram represents some general interaction contained within the two external legs.
 This general interaction can be decomposed as a sum of the tree-level diagram and 1-particle irreducible (1PI) diagrams, where the (1PI) diagrams are those that cannot be split in two by cutting a single line.
 To first loop order, the contribution to $$D_{\mu\nu}$$ consists of the tree-level diagram and a single 1PI ferminoic loop.

-Via the Ward-Takahashi identity, which is essentially Noether's Theorem applied to path integrals, it can be shown that the two-point photonic propagator satisfies,
+Via the **Ward-Takahashi identity**, which is essentially Noether's Theorem applied to path integrals, it can be shown that the two-point photonic propagator satisfies,
 \begin{equation}
 \frac{i}{\xi}q^2q^\mu D_{\mu\nu}=q_\nu.
 \end{equation}